-- Ask caregivers for email addresses at the initial visit - Especially easy to distribute to MDT this way - We have moved away from using email invitation programs.
-Instead, simply copy and paste your center's custom link into an email in your own system (remember to use blind/BCC if you are sending to multiple people). - We have templates for what you could say in the email, but we encourage you to make it your own!
+- There is no longer an email invitation feature built in to the online system, due to a variety of drawbacks.
+Instead, simply copy and paste your center's custom link into an email in your own system - Remember to use blind/BCC if you are sending to multiple people, especially caregivers - We have templates for what you could say in the email, but we encourage you to make it your own!